Holiday and Holiday Compensatory Time Policy

 The University of Kansas provides paid holidays to employees to help balance work and family responsibilities.

-Eligible faculty and staff appointed to regular positions as defined herein.
+Eligible faculty and staff appointed to regular 12-month (fiscal year) positions.

-Holidays are designated by the Governor and the Kansas Board of Regents eligible faculty and staff as shown in the University's Holiday Eligibility and Reporting Guide.
+Holidays are designated by the Governor and the Kansas Board of Regents for eligible faculty and staff as shown in the University's Holiday Eligibility and Reporting Guide.

-University offices are closed for the majority of holidays, and most employees are not required to work unless they provide vital services.
-Pursuant to Kansas Board of Regents policy, University offices must remain open if classes are in session during designated or observed holidays.
-For example, the University will remain open on Veterans Day when scheduled classes will be in session.
-The University also may remain open and have scheduled classes on other designated holidays, i.e. Labor Day.
-Only those employees required to conduct necessary business should be required to work.
+University offices are closed for the majority of holidays, and most employees are not required to work.
+Pursuant to Kansas Board of Regents policy, University offices must remain open if classes are in session during designated or observed holidays (i.e., Veterans Day).